ikomamik/regextest/README.md

 ## Exceptions
+- **Regextest::RegextestError**
+    - Impossible to generate string.
+It is sub-class of standard exception RuntimeError.
+- **Regextest::RegextestFailedToGenerate**
+    - Failed to generate string.
+It is sub-class of standard exception RuntimeError.
+In many cases, caused by Regextest's restriction)
+- **RuntimeError**
+    - Bug of Regextest
-- **Regextest::Common::REGEXTEST_TIMEOUT**
+- **Regextest::RegextestTimeout**
-    - Timeout detected while verification.
+    - Timeout (default is 1 sec) detected while verification.
 It is sub-class of standard exception RuntimeError.
 For ignoring verification, you can use sample method with 'verification: false' option.

 ```ruby
   require "regextest"
   /(1|11){100}$/.sample                       #=> raise Regextest::Common::RegextestTimeout: ...